cockroachdb/docs/src/current/v24.2/changefeed-sinks.md

 - [MSK clusters](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html)
 - [MSK Serverless clusters](https://docs.aws.amazon.com/msk/latest/developerguide/serverless-getting-started.html)

 Changefeeds connecting to Amazon MSK clusters use the `kafka://` scheme.
-The example URIs show the necessary parameters for MSK and MSK Serveress clusters depending on the authentication type:
+The example URIs show the necessary parameters for MSK and MSK Serverless clusters depending on the authentication type:

 - To connect to an MSK cluster using `SCRAM` authentication, you must include the following parameters in the URI: